“It’s the only way to treat a white man.”

 Business as Religion

 During my childhood, business was revered as an unqualified good, as what helped defeat Hitler and the U.S.S.R. and put a washing machine in every home and a car in every driveway.
-There was an implied nobility in it, and it never bothered us that women or BIPOC folks weren't really involved, or that this dynamic was dissonant with our faiths or our nation’s purpose.
-The "business of business is business" battle cry empowered us to offer a Panglossian dismissal to our discriminatory, anti-labor and environmentally disastrous practices.
+There was an implied nobility in it, and it never bothered us that women or BIPOC folks weren't really involved.
+Friedman's "business of business is business" battle cry empowered us to pursue wealth as a moral good.
+It also meant, all was fair in love and war, sanctioning our discriminatory, anti-labor and environmentally disastrous business practices, with quips "It's just business", "Gotta break a few eggs to make an omelette".
 As far as anyone I knew knew, U.S. style capitalism was the best of all possible worlds.

 I, of course, wanted to fit in and followed the path laid our before me.
 I picked one of the whitest majors (finance), joined the top white fraternity on campus, bartended at the top white bar, dated white sorority girls, played sports, made the Dean’s List and held leadership positions.
 Like most of my fraternity brothers, I wanted to be successful, and used college as a resume polisher for my destiny - a career in white professional services, a house in the white suburbs, complete with a white housewife, 2.3 white kids, membership at a white country club and white church, and plenty of BIPOC folks to serve us.